phapalova/fvdb-reality-capture/README.md

-# 3D Gaussian Splatting with ƒVDB
+# Reality Capture with ƒVDB

-This is an example project that uses fVDB to build a library for training Gaussian Splats from the output of a structure-from-motion SfM pipeline.
+This is a toolbox for reality capture tasks built on top of [ƒVDB](https://github.com/openvdb/fvdb-core).

-The library can be used programmatically from Python or via a set of provided command line scripts.
+The tools in this library can be used programmatically from Python or via a set of provided command line scripts.